-The purpose of these regulations is to promote the health, safety, and welfare of the public by providing minimum standards for the operation of Unattended Donation Boxes (UDCBs).
-This includes establishing criteria to ensure that material is not allowed to accumulate outside of the UDCBs, the UDCBs remain free of graffiti and blight, UDCBs are maintained in sanitary conditions, and users are fully informed of those who operate the UDCBs.
+The purpose of these regulations is to promote the health, safety, and/or welfare of the public by providing minimum blight-related performance standards for the operation of Unattended Donation/Collection Boxes (UDCBs).
+This includes establishing criteria to ensure that material is not allowed to accumulate outside of the UDCBs, the UDCBs remain free of graffiti and blight, UDCBs are maintained in sanitary conditions, and residents and/or users are fully informed of those who operate the UDCBs so that they can be contacted if there are any blight-related questions or concerns.